-On December 13, 2016, the U.S. Forest Service reported that it had determined that the PRO filed by Midas Gold Idaho, Inc. on September 21, 2016 for the restoration, re-development and operation of the Stibnite Gold Project in Valley County, Idaho met the requirements for a plan of operations under U.S. Forest Service regulations.
-With this determination, the U.S. Forest Service has confirmed that Midas Gold provided sufficient information in the PRO to commence the formal review of the Stibnite Gold Project under the National Environmental Policy Act ("NEPA").
-The U.S. Forest Service published a Notice of Intent ("NOI") to prepare an Environmental Impact Statement ("EIS") on June 5, 2017, opening a 45-day scoping period that includes public meetings and opportunities to submit written comments.
-Public scoping was completed during the quarter and the regulatory agencies are reviewing comments to establish items for analyses under NEPA.
-As previously reported, seven federal, state and local agencies entered into an agreement outlining their commitment to work together and coordinate their efforts to permit Midas Gold Idaho's Stibnite Gold Project ("Project").
+On December 13, 2016, the USFS reported that it had determined that the PRO filed by Midas Gold Idaho, Inc. on September 21, 2016 for the restoration, re-development and operation of the Stibnite Gold Project in Valley County, Idaho met the requirements for a plan of operations under USFS regulations allowing the USFS to commence the formal review of the Project under the National Environmental Policy Act ("NEPA").
+The USFS completed public scoping under NEPA during the third quarter of 2017 and the regulatory agencies are conducting reviews of the information provided by Midas Gold in its plan of restoration and operations and analyses of alternatives as required under NEPA.
+The NEPA review is being undertaken in a coordinated process by seven federal, state and local agencies under a memorandum of understanding entered into in September 2017.
+During the quarter, the USFS granted permits for a winter geotechnical program, which permit was granted on February 16, 2018.